-Transcranial magnetic stimulation (TMS) is a noninvasive procedure that uses magnetic fields to stimulate nerve cells in the brain to improve symptoms of major depression.
+Transcranial magnetic stimulation (TMS) is a procedure that uses magnetic fields to stimulate nerve cells in the brain to improve symptoms of major depression.
 It's called a "noninvasive" procedure because it's done without using surgery or cutting the skin.
 Approved by the U.S. Food and Drug Administration (FDA), TMS usually is used only when other depression treatments haven't been effective.

 How it works

-During a TMS session, an electromagnetic coil is placed against your scalp near your forehead.
-The electromagnet painlessly delivers a magnetic pulse that stimulates nerve cells in the region of your brain involved in mood control and depression.
-And it may activate regions of the brain that have decreased activity in people with depression.
+During an rTMS session for depression, an electromagnetic coil is placed against the scalp of your head.
+This coil delivers magnetic pulses that stimulate nerve cells in the region of your brain involved in mood control and depression.
+It's thought to activate regions of the brain that have decreased activity during depression.

-Though the biology of why rTMS works isn't completely understood, the stimulation appears to affect how this part of the brain is working, which in turn seems to ease depression symptoms and improve mood.
+Although the biology of why TMS works isn't completely understood, the stimulation appears to affect how the brain is working.
+It seems to ease depression symptoms and improve mood.

 Why it's done

-Repetitive transcranial magnetic stimulation (rTMS) is a noninvasive form of brain stimulation used for depression.
-Unlike vagus nerve stimulation or deep brain stimulation, rTMS does not require surgery or implantation of electrodes.
+Repetitive TMS is a noninvasive form of brain stimulation.
+Unlike vagus nerve stimulation or deep brain stimulation, rTMS does not require surgery or implanting electrodes.
 And, unlike electroconvulsive therapy (ECT), rTMS doesn't cause seizures or memory loss.
 It also doesn't require the use of anesthesia, which puts people in a sleep-like state.

 Generally, rTMS is considered safe and well-tolerated.
 However, it can cause some side effects.